When I left San Diego to move to the tiny, truck-stop-town Mojave, people thought I was crazy.

 At the lowest, I was in a relationship with an alcoholic who I loved (and will always love) dearly, was watching my mother experience, and then die from, her fifth round of cancer, while simultaneously trying to heal a slipped disc in my neck.

 I knew if I could get out of pain, heal myself and live a happier life, other people could too.

 That was the motivation to start writing and share what I’ve learned with the world beyond the platform of weekly yoga classes.

-I built a website, started this blog, and got married.
-I brought yoga to the space cowboys (including my husband, Aaron) who build prototype airplanes in Mojave.
+I built this website, started this blog, and brought yoga to the space cowboys (including my husband, Aaron) who build prototype airplanes in Mojave.

 Thank you for joining our community!